mukhtar-github/react-advanced/README.md

 #### /tutorial/6-useReducer/setup

 useReducer is used, whenever we have a more complicated setup as far as the state.
-Because , essentially it will add more structure to your state.
+Because, essentially it will add more structure to your state as our apps gets more complicated.

 ### useContext Corresponding Projects

-12 Modal and Sidebar
+12 Modal and Sidebar.
 13 Stripe Menus

 ### useReducer and useContext